stsurya/Linux/LinuxCommands/FileOps/Find.md

 **path:** Starting directory for the search.<br>
 **Example:** find /path/to/search<br>

-✅ Recursively means find searches inside subdirectories automatically.
+✅ Recursively means find searches inside subdirectories automatically.<br>
-✅ You don’t have to manually specify subdirectories.
+✅ You don’t have to manually specify subdirectories.<br>
-✅ You can limit recursion using -maxdepth and -mindepth.
+✅ You can limit recursion using -maxdepth and -mindepth.<br>